-UAE telecom du sees no evidence of ‘security holes’ in Huawei’s 5G technology: CTO
+UAE telecom du sees no evidence of ‘security holes’ in Huawei's 5G technology: CTO

 “Huawei is our partner in rolling out our 5G network...
 From a security perspective.. we have our own labs in the UAE and we visit their labs... we have not seen any evidence that there are security holes specifically in 5G,” Albalooshi said.

+When asked about U.S. threat that it will stop intelligence-sharing with nations that use Huawei equipment, Alabooshi said it is a concern.

+“Of course, this is definitely a concern.. but such a thing is the government’s decision.
+We follow our government’s roads and we are governed by the regulator,” he said.

-Reporting by Tuqa Khalid; Editing by Toby Chopra
+Reporting by Tuqa Khalid